bloodlinealpha/scikit-learn-nhl/examples/points/readme.md

 3.)
 Created and ran [model.py](examples\points\model.py), which:
 - Takes in the Top-100-NHL-5-year-Stats.csv
-- Drops columns that are not needed and cause cause leakage
+- Drops columns that are not needed and cause data leakage
 - One-hot encodes the positionCode
 - Normalizes the data based on max and min values
 - Splits the data into train and test sets